Santo Maris Oia Luxury Suites & Spa – Luxury, all-suite resort with 6 pools and the best spa in Santorini.

 Santo Maris Oia – Location

-- Area: Excellent, quiet location at the western end of Oia, north of the Castle Ruins and Maritime Museum, and about 350 meters from the bus terminal with service to all of Santorini’s villages.
-Though the area itself feels secluded, it is less than 300 meters from some of the best restaurants, bars, and boutiques in Santorini.
-The famous caldera sunset is only 500 meters away.
+• Area: Excellent, quiet location at the western end of Oia, north of the Castle Ruins and Maritime Museum, and about 300m from the bus terminal with service to all of Santorini’s villages.
+Though the area itself feels secluded, it is less than 300m from some of the best restaurants, bars, and boutiques in Santorini.
+The famous caldera sunset is only 500m away.

-- Handy To: The Oia Bus Terminal (6-minute walk), Byzantine Castle Ruins (12-minute walk), and the heart of Oia’s pedestrian area (4-minute walk).
+• Handy to: Oia Bus Terminal, Byzantine Castle Ruins, and the heart of Oia’s pedestrian area.

 Santo Maris Oia – The Basics